Kotlin/kotlin-spark-api/README.md

 ### `withSpark`

 We provide you with useful function `withSpark`, which accepts everything that may be needed to run spark — properties, name, master location and so on.
-Also it accepts block, which should be launched in spark context.
+It also accepts a block of code to execute inside spark context.

-After work block ends `spark.stop()` is called automatically.
+After work block ends, `spark.stop()` is called automatically.

 ```kotlin
 withSpark {